 We sell our solutions under two primary sales models.
 We offer a pure subscription agreement that bundles our AI-software, cloud services, and advanced sensor equipment.
 The SaaS agreement generally provides customers access to our solution for a defined time, usually with a multi-year term, annual pre-payment installments, and no right of cancellation for convenience.
 For end-user customers that prefer to purchase our hardware outright, we offer our distributor licensing model based on a distributor licensing agreement (the "Distribution and License Agreement") we entered into with Columbia Electrical Contractors, Inc. ("Columbia Tech") in March of 2023.
 Columbia Tech, a wholly-owned subsidiary of Coghlin Companies, currently serves as our primary contract manufacturer.
 Under this arrangement, we have granted a license of our intellectual property to Columbia Tech, which contracts directly with certain of our resellers to fulfill sales demand where the end-user customer prefers to purchase the hardware equipment.
 Columbia Tech pays us a hardware license fee for each system it manufactures and sells under this agreement.
 In these instances, we still contract directly with the reseller to provide a multi-year security-as-a-service subscription to the end-users.
-Under the distributor licensing model, the title to the related hardware equipment is transferred to the end-user customer by Columbia Tech.
-We also directly offer short-term rental agreements for our solutions and allow certain reseller partners to offer rental terms to customers under certain conditions.
+Under the distributor licensing model, the title to the related hardware equipment is transferred to the end-user to offer rental terms to customers under certain conditions.